 If the UE is provided pdsch-AggregationFactor-r16 in SPS-Config or pdsch-AggregationFactor in PDSCH-Config and no entry in pdsch-TimeDomainAllocationList and pdsch-TimeDomainAllocationListDCI-1-2 includes repetitionNumber in PDSCH-TimeDomainResourceAllocation-r16, NPDSCHrepeat,max is a maximum value of pdsch-AggregationFactor-r16 in SPS-Config or pdsch-AggregationFactor in PDSCH-Config; otherwise NPDSCHrepeat,max=1.
 The UE reports HARQ-ACK information for a PDSCH reception

-- from slot n-NPDSCHrepeat+1 to slot n, if NPDSCHrepeat is provided by pdsch-AggregationFactor or pdsch-AggregationFactor-r16 [6, TS 38.214], or
+- from DL slot nD-NPDSCHrepeat+1 to DL slot nD, if NPDSCHrepeat is provided by pdsch-AggregationFactor or pdsch-AggregationFactor-r16 [6, TS 38.214], or

-- from slot n-repetitionNumber+1 to slot n, if the time domain resource assignment field in the DCI format scheduling the PDSCH reception indicates an entry containing repetitionNumber, or
+- from DL slot nD-repetitionNumber+1 to DL slot nD, if the time domain resource assignment field in the DCI format scheduling the PDSCH reception indicates an entry containing repetitionNumber, or

-- in slot n, otherwise
+- in DL slot nD, otherwise

-only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot n+k, where k is a number of slots indicated by the PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format or provided by dl-DataToUL-ACK if the PDSCH-to-HARQ_feedback timing indicator field is not present in the DCI format.
+only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot n+k, where n is a UL slot overlapping with the end of the PDSCH reception in DL slot nD and k is a number of slots indicated by the PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format or provided by dl-DataToUL-ACK if the PDSCH-to-HARQ_feedback timing indicator field is not present in the DCI format.
 If the UE reports HARQ-ACK information for the PDSCH reception in a slot other than slot n+k, the UE sets a value for each corresponding HARQ-ACK information bit to NACK.

 <unchanged text omitted>